-When Steve Jobs introduced the iPad, he didn’t tell us 10 new things we could do with the iPad, but rather showed us 10 old things we could do with the iPad — only much better.
+When Steve Jobs introduced the iPad, he didn’t tell us ten new things we could do with the iPad but rather showed us ten old things we could do with the iPad — only much better.

 Note: You can see the solution injection (blue box) in the customer journey map above with an appreciation for the customer’s existing workflow.

-I will also add that not all friction and inertia is bad.
-I often use some friction and inertia as a qualifying criteria for identifying my best early adopters.
+I will also add that not all friction and inertia are bad.
+I often use some friction and inertia as qualifying criteria for identifying my best early adopters.

 But make sure you focus on the right force:

-Here is the completed diagram with some additional annotation.
+Here is the completed diagram with some additional annotations.

-Remember this is a journey that happens inside your customer’s mind which is why I show thought bubbles in the pictures above.
-The end result isn’t always a sale but commitment that gets your closer to turning that unaware visitor into a happy customer.
+Remember, this is a journey that happens inside your customer’s mind, which is why I show thought bubbles in the pictures above.
+The result isn’t always a sale but a commitment that gets you closer to turning that unaware visitor into a happy customer.